zoontek/react-native-permissions/README.md

   .then((result) => {
     switch (result) {
       case RESULTS.UNAVAILABLE:
-        console.log(
-          'This feature is not available (on this device / in this context)', );
+        console.log('This feature is not available (on this device / in this context)');
         break;
       case RESULTS.DENIED:
-        console.log(
-          'The permission has not been requested / is denied but requestable', );
+        console.log('The permission has not been requested / is denied but requestable');
         break;
       case RESULTS.LIMITED:
         console.log('The permission is limited: some actions are possible');